mpdroid/d3-in-angular/README.md

-# Building reactive charts in Angular 8 using D3
+# Building Reactive Charts in Angular 8 using D3

 This projects shows how to build reactive charts inside an Angular 8 application using the D3 JavaScript framework.